-Special Purpose Fund (SPF).
-Appropriations in the GAA provided to cover expenditures for specific purposes for which recipient departments/agencies have not yet been identified during budget preparation.
-These shall be available for allocation to departments/ agencies in addition to their built-in appropriations, during budget execution, pursuant to special conditions per SPF.
-Among such SPFs National Disaster are Risk Management Reduction and Fund (formerly Calamity Fund), Contingent Fund, Pension and Gratuity Fund, Miscellaneous Personnel Benefits Fund.
+Purpose (SPF).
+Special Fund Appropriations in the GAA provided to cover expenditures for specific purposes for which recipient departments/agencies have not yet been identified during budget preparation.
+These shall be available for allocation to departments/agencies in addition to their built-in appropriations, during budget execution, pursuant to special conditions per SPF.
+Among such SPFs are National Disaster Reduction and Management Fund (formerly Calamity Fund), Contingent Fund, Pension and Gratuity Fund, Miscellaneous Personnel Benefits Fund.